jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

       <td>Lord of the Void</td>
       <td>Male</td>
       <td>Darkness, Silence</td>
       <td>Ogzim's sphere is called the Starless Abyss.
 There is no land there, only an immense ocean covering the entire sphere.
 The sky is pitch black, and even the light of fire seems to be absorbed into the void.
 Nightcreeps inhabit the Starless Abyss on permanent wooden rafts.
 Ogzim's cults are called the Tyvenlads, criminal syndicates who steal in his name.
 Mortals corrupted by Ogzim become Zoners, which turns them completely invisible.
-His symbol is a face with closed eyes.</td>
+His symbol is a face with closed eyes.
+In Lodumpis, the equivalent of Ogzim is female, and is known as Umbrarum the Lady of Shadows.</td>
     </tr>
     <tr>
       <td>Lize</td>
       <td>Harvester of Mortals</td>
       <td>Female</td>
       <td>War, Torture</td>
       <td>Lize's sphere is called the Reaping Grounds.
 Endless fields of wheat are fed by the blood of mortals who her cultists have tortured and slain.
 Mortals who are phased into her sphere are subject to eternal torment by her Cthonians, the Tormentors.
 These Tormentors are eight-foot-tall muscular humanoids with horns, crimson skin, leathery wings, and hooked tails.
 Lize's cults are called the Overvelderlads, aspiring conquerors who summon Cthonian servants to aid in their conquest of all of Conliah.
-Her symbol is a helmet, shield and spear.</td>
+Her symbol is a helmet, shield and spear.
+In Lodumpis, the equivalent of Lize is male, and is known as Pastorum the Ghost Thief.</td>
     </tr>
     <tr>
       <td>Uluzing</td>
       <td>Mistress of Ends</td>
       <td>Female</td>
       <td>Fate, Death</td>
       <td>Uluzing's sphere is called the Quaking Peaks.
 This is a narrow mountain path which leads to an endless abyss on both sides, where mortals must carefully tread without wandering too far in either direction.
 Furthermore, they are subject to continuous earthquakes that threaten to send them onto one or the other side of the abyss.
 Uluzing's cults are called the Morderlads, cold-blooded killers who perform assassinations for hire.
-Her symbol is a knife dripping with blood.</td>
+Her symbol is a knife dripping with blood.
+In Lodumpis, the equivalent of Uluzing is male, and is known as Ultimatum the End Maker.</td>
     </tr>
     <tr>
       <td>Lundazing</td>
       <td>Queen of Destruction</td>
       <td>Female</td>
       <td>Rebellion, Power</td>
       <td>In the Age of Might Makes Right, Lundazing was a popular deity of the Dwarves.
 Lundazing's sphere is called Cinderthrone.
 It is a landscape of obsidian and lava, where the air is thick with smog.
 Ruins of castles and destroyed statues dot the landscape.
 Cinderthrone is populated by Dragons, who are powerful flying lizards who breathe elemental attacks.
 She has the power to corrupt mortals into Draklings, which are Dragon-like humanoids.
 Lundazing's cults are called the Brannenlads, an association of nobles across Conliah who aspire to usurp the Yargyez Emperor.
-Her symbol is an upside-down torch.</td>
+Her symbol is an upside-down torch.
+In Lodumpis, the equivalent of Lundazing is male, and is known as Primarium the Destroyer.</td>
     </tr>
     <tr>
       <td>Ulviazing</td>